Your Face Sounds Familiar (Philippine TV series): Hosts

 Billy Crawford served as the host of Your Face Sounds Familiar during the first two seasons.
 The winner of the first season, Melai Cantiveros, co-hosted the show along Crawford in season 2.
-However, since Crawford left ABS-CBN after the said network lost its franchise, Luis Manzano hosted the third season instead.
+However, since Crawford left ABS-CBN after the said network lost its franchise, Luis Manzano hosted the third season.
 For the fourth season, Vhong Navarro and Jhong Hilario will serve as the hosts.